Esna: Modern Esna

 Two barrage bridges straddle the Nile at this point: one built by the British in 1906, and the "Electricity Bridge" built in the 1990s.
 Ships, particularly Nile cruisers ferrying tourists from Luxor to Aswan 155 km further upstream, can be held up for hours while they negotiate their way through the lock system.

 The two main points of interest in Esna are its lively tourist-oriented market, which fills a couple of streets leading inland from the corniche.
 The other is the temple of Esna.
 The temple, which has only been partially excavated, is about 200 m from the river and some 9 m below street level.

 2017 attack

 An attack on a police patrol killed a policeman and a civilian, and wounded three other people.

 Former bishopric

 Under the older name of "Latopolis," the city is now a Roman Catholic Latin titular see.
 It is sometimes confused with the titular Diocese of Letopolis in modern Ausim, a suffragan of Hermopolis Parva.

+Geography

+The city is located on the west bank of the Nile some 55 km south of Luxor.